Topics covered

 - given periodically

-Accrual policies may be written as an equation, but even if this approach isn’t viable, how PTO accrues should always be clear.
+Accrual policies may be written as an equation, but how PTO accrues should always be clear and understandable to your employees.

 Can employees use PTO anytime?